-This is Part II of the essay series Midrange Jumpers for the Middle Class
+This is Part II of Midrange Jumpers for the Middle Class.
+A series examining different-yet-connected economic dislocations, social imbalances, and structural forces that erode the center.

 It was written while listening to this song (a favorite of mine).